-PLEASE NOTE: Students who show up at Prom or Mistletoe with an inappropriate attire will be asked to make an adjustment.
+PLEASE NOTE: Students who show up with an inappropriate attire will be asked to make an adjustment.
 If an adjustment isn't possible, the student will be asked to leave.

 Tickets will not be reimbursed for those asked to leave due to such violations.